 When I started to focus on what I had left and made a conscious effort to make the best out of what I do have, my life started taking a different twist, I started recovering.
 I started exercising and gradually lost more than 20 kilograms of weight.
 When my passion started growing slowly, my aim was to become once again the person I was before.
 Little did I know that through this experience, I was going to emerge a better person than I was previously.

-Today, I take life one day at a time and do not waste precious energy to try to change the things I have no control over.
+Today, after my psychosis recovery, I take life one day at a time and do not waste precious energy to try to change the things I have no control over.
 In the past I used to spend a lot of time questioning existential realities.
 These questions led me nowhere other than in a deep well which echoed the same questions back again.
 If the weather is cloudy, if things do not turn out the way I planned, if I do not get chosen for an exciting opportunity, there is little (if anything) I can do.
 The only thing I have control over is my attitude towards these circumstances.
 Paolo Coelho, a prolific writer says: ‘sometimes the wrong train took me to the right destination.’
 I do find myself realising I did something wrong, I do find myself in a situation I don’t like, but I know I can adjust my sails according to the wind.

 “My idea of God, the way I look at people, how I see myself and my attitude, is not the same anymore”

-When I experienced these two episodes, I saw my life collapse: all of who I was, all that I owned, all that I loved, all that I had control over and aspired for, melted down right in front of me.
+When I experienced these two psychotic episodes, I saw my life collapse: all of who I was, all that I owned, all that I loved, all that I had control over and aspired for, melted down right in front of me.
 But today I see these two episodes as life-changing and life-giving experiences.
-The recovery has set me free by showing me what really matters.
+My psychosis recovery has set me free by showing me what really matters.
 Things which used to anger me in the past, things which used to intimidate me, no longer take the best of me.
 My priorities have changed, my time and self-management have taken a twist; my idea of God, the way I look at people, how I see myself and my attitude towards life in general, is not the same and will never be the same as it was before.

 *Name has been changed.